ColorConceptBench: A Benchmark for Probabilistic Color-Concept Understanding in Text-to-Image Models: Human Judgment

 \section{Human Judgment}

-We conducted a pairwise human evaluation on clipart images to validate the alignment between our metrics and human perception.
-We sampled three models: Sana-1.5, OmniGen2, and SDXL, representing a diverse range of EMD performance.
+We conducted a pairwise human evaluation on clipart and natural images to validate the alignment between our metrics and human perception.
+We sampled three models: Sana-1.5, OmniGen, and SDXL, representing a diverse range of EMD performance.
 The study utilized a Gradio interface where annotators compared two model outputs against a human ground truth.
 Our system employs a non-repeating random assignment mechanism to distribute tasks and randomly place the candidate models to mitigate positional bias.
-The study involved 36 participants (26 with design/art backgrounds and 10 non-experts).
-Each case received 6 independent votes, yielding a total of 2,700 valid responses.
+The study involved 62 participants (24 with design/art backgrounds and 38 non-experts).
+Each case received 5 independent votes, yielding a total of 4,350 valid responses.

-\textbf{Annotation Instructions.} To ensure evaluations focused strictly on color semantics rather than image quality, we provide following instructions: (1) Participants are directed to judge primarily based on the color histogram rather than the raw image.
+\textbf{Annotation Instructions.} To ensure evaluations focused strictly on color semantics rather than image quality, we provide following instructions: (1) Participants are directed to judge based on both the model-generated images and their extracted color histograms as complementary references.
 (2) We explicitly instruct annotators to disregard composition, aesthetic appeal, or generation artifacts.
-The generated images are provided solely for reference, with the core task defined as ``selecting the model whose color distribution best matches the human ground-truth.''
+The core task defined as ``selecting the model whose color distribution best matches the human ground-truth.''